 Here are a few heating pad and heated blanket safety tips to help keep you and your family safe and warm during the cold months:

-- Always inspect the electrical heating device before use.
-Inspect for dark, charred or frayed spots on the pad or blanket.
+Always inspect the electrical heating device before use.
+Inspect for dark, charred, or frayed spots on the pad or blanket.
 Look for any cracks or frays on the electric cord as well.
 If you see any of these worn areas, replace the device immediately.
-And if you suspect the heating device is over ten years, replace it to help reduce the chances of a serious fire.
+And if you suspect the heating device is over ten years old, replace it to help reduce the chances of a serious fire.

-- To avoid overheating and a potential fire, do not allow anything on top (pets, other blankets, etc.) of a heating pad or electric blanket when in use.
+To avoid overheating and a potential fire, do not allow anything on top (pets, other blankets, etc.) of a heating pad or electric blanket when in use.
 You can buy heating pads that are specifically designed for pet use—they use a lower voltage that’s safe for your furry friends.

-Do not fold electric blanket when in use or this may also cause overheating, which could lead to a fire.
+Do not fold electric blankets when in use as this may also cause overheating, which could lead to a fire.

-- Do not leave heating device unattended or use while sleeping.
+Do not leave your heating device unattended or use while sleeping.
 Always turn the device off and even unplug it before going to sleep at night.

-By following these safety tips you will greatly decrease the chances for a serious fire that could harm you and your loved ones.
-Stay safe!
+By following these heating pad safety tips, you will greatly decrease the chances of a serious fire that could destroy your home and harm you and your loved ones.